ippontech/blog-usa/posts/a-primer-on-snowflake-stored-procedures.md

 There are currently two privileges that can apply to stored procedures: USAGE and OWNERSHIP.
 For a role to use a stored procedure, it must either be the owner of the stored procedure or have been granted USAGE on the procedure ^[For a more in-depth view on Access Control in Snowflake, I refer you to [Access Control Considerations](https://docs.snowflake.net/manuals/user-guide/security-access-control-considerations.html) in the Snowflake Documentation.].
 In addition, the roles executing the procedure must also have the USAGE privilege for all database objects accessed during the course of the procedure.

 ----
-During this blog, we've examined Snowflake Stored Procedures from Creation to Execution.
+During this blog, we've examined Snowflake Stored Procedures from creation to execution.
 We've also discussed some of the key differences between stored procedures and user-defined functions as well as examined session state and the two types of procedures Snowflake provides.
 To round out procedures, we briefly viewed access control in Snowflake and how privileges can affect procedure execution.

 ----
 For more information on how Ippon Technologies, a Snowflake partner, can help your organization utilize the benefits of Snowflake for a migration from a traditional Data Warehouse, Data Lake or POC, contact sales@ipponusa.com.